 Everyone wants to be healthy and happy don't they?
 Ok, maybe not everyone.
 But the majority do.
-So here's your opportunity to start; by living these simple but effective lifestyle changes.
+So, here's your opportunity to start; by living these simple but effective lifestyle changes on how to be healthy and happy.
 You can be healthy and happy!

 Ouch I hear you say.
 Well, obesity, diabetes, heart disease, acid reflux, kidney disease, liver damage and osteoporosis are just a few of the health conditions linked to soda consumption.

 You can ease into it gradually but swap your soda for healthier drinks like water, sparkling water, and on occasion tea or organic black coffee.